jpschewe/fll-sw/scoring/docs/InstructionsForRunningTheSoftware.md

 This usually involves selecting the top 1 or 2 teams from each judging group and judging them again.

 To aide in the scheduling of this final judging there is a finalist scheduling feature on the [reporting page](http://localhost:9080/fll-sw/report/index.jsp).
-Once all of the subjective scores are entered and the initial playoff brackets have been created you should follow the link to schedule finalists.
+Once all of the subjective scores are entered and the initial head to head brackets have been created you should follow the link to schedule finalists.
 Once the page has loaded you can disconnect from the network and finish the scheduling somewhere else and then reconnect when you are ready to store the finalist schedule.
 Once the finalist schedule has been stored, the schedule can be printed or displayed on the big screen display.